Djokovic tops Thiem for 8th Australian Open title, 17th Slam

 MELBOURNE, Australia (AP)Novak Djokovic was looking weary and worn down.
-He trailed Dominic Thiem in the Australian Open final — miscues mounting, deficit growing.
+He felt dizzy and trailed Dominic Thiem in the Australian Open final — miscues mounting, deficit growing.

-Regaining his stamina and strokes, Djokovic came back to edge Thiem 6-4, 4-6, 2-6, 6-3, 6-4 Sunday night for an eighth Australian Open title, second in a row, and 17th Grand Slam trophy overall.
+Regaining his stamina and strokes, and showing some gutsy creativity, Djokovic came back to edge Thiem 6-4, 4-6, 2-6, 6-3, 6-4 Sunday night for an eighth Australian Open title, second in a row, and 17th Grand Slam trophy overall.

-”Definitely my favorite court, my favorite stadium in the world,” Djokovic told the crowd at Rod Laver Arena during the trophy presentation.
+”I was on the brink of losing that match. … I didn’t feel that great,” said Djokovic, who was seen multiple times by a doctor.

-This victory improved Djokovic’s combined record in semifinals and finals in that stadium to 16-0 and means he will return to No. 1 in the rankings, replacing Rafael Nadal in that spot.
+Nonetheless, Djokovic improved his combined record in semifinals and finals at Melbourne Park to 16-0 and assured himself of returning to No. 1 in the rankings, replacing Rafael Nadal.

 No other man in the history of tennis has won this hard-court tournament more than six times.
 Only Roger Federer, with 20, and Nadal, with 19, have won more men’s Grand Slam singles trophies than Djokovic.

 ”Amazing achievement.
-Unreal what you’re doing throughout all these years,” said the fifth-seeded Thiem, who is 0-3 in major finals. ”You and also two other guys, I think you brought men’s tennis to a complete new level.
-I’m proud and happy I can compete in these times and this period of tennis.
-I fell a little bit short today, but I hope I can get, soon, revenge.”
+Unreal what you’re doing throughout all these years,” said the fifth-seeded Thiem, who is 0-3 in major finals. ”You and also two other guys, I think you brought men’s tennis to a complete new level.”

 Both finalists spoke about the devastating wildfires that have killed dozens of people and millions of animals around Australia.
 Djokovic also mentioned the recent deaths of NBA star Kobe Bryant and one of his daughters in a helicopter crash.

-Addressing Thiem, Djokovic told him: ”It wasn’t meant to be tonight.
+Addressing Thiem, Djokovic said: ”It wasn’t meant to be tonight.
 Tough luck. ..
 You were very close to win it and you definitely have a lot more time in your career.
 I am sure you will definitely get one of the Grand Slam trophies.
 More than one.”

 A little more than six months after saving a pair of championship points against Federer en route to winning a five-set Wimbledon final, Djokovic again showed that he can’t ever be counted out.